 Of course you need a power supply as well.
 Display is supplied with 5V (USB VBUS).
-BMP280 is supplied with 3,3V (VCC), Pins SDO and CSB of the sensor are connected with VCC (here a soldered connection).
+BMP280 is supplied with 3,3V (VCC), pins SDO and CSB of the sensor are soldered with VCC.

-BMP280 tends to overshot (temperature) if it's exposed to direct sun radiation, so I would recommend to mount it at a rather shadowy place.
-The atmospheric pressure measurement is very delicate and accurate, as far as I can tell (please note: 1 atm = 1000 mbar = 1000hPa = 100000 N/m²).
+BMP280 will overshot the temperature measurement if it's exposed to direct sun radiation.
+The atmospheric pressure measurement seems accurate, as far as I can tell (note: 1 atm = 1000 mbar = 1000hPa = 100000 N/m²).

 On your RasPi you can run an MQTT script simultaneously (for remote control), and/or publish weather data via webserver (easy to implement on a RasPi).